 For more information, see Honours Geography (66 credits).

-The Faculty of Science coordinates the 15-credit interdisciplinary African Field Study Semester, also known as Canadian Field Studies in Africa.
-For more information, see www.mcgill.ca/africa.
+The Department of Geography, Faculty of Science, coordinates the 15-credit interdisciplinary African Field Study Semester; see www.mcgill.ca/africa.

 The program is a joint venture between McGill University and the Smithsonian Tropical Research Institute (STRI) in Panama.
 For more information, see www.mcgill.ca/pfss.

-This program is offered by the Department of Atmospheric and Oceanic Sciences; Earth and Planetary Sciences; and Geography.
+This program is offered by the Department of Atmospheric & Oceanic Sciences, Earth & Planetary Sciences, and Geography.

 Students in the Department of Geography interested in this program should contact: Professor Jeffrey McKenzie (jeffrey [dot] mckenzie [at] mcgill [dot] ca).

-For more information about these programs, see the eCalendar under Faculties & Schools > Bachelor of Arts and Science > Undergraduate > Academic Programs > Sustainability, Science and Society > Bachelor of Arts and Science (B.A. & Sc.) - Interfaculty Program in Sustainability, Science and Society (54 credits).
+For further information about this program, see Programs, Courses and University Regulations > Faculties & Schools > Bachelor of Arts and Science > Undergraduate > Academic Programs > Sustainability, Science and Society > Bachelor of Arts and Science (B.A. & Sc.) - Interfaculty Program in Sustainability, Science and Society (54 credits).